 According to a very recent study by DDI, the Conference Board, and EY, the reported success rate of analytics projects in a global survey of companies actually decreased since three years ago.
 We can pick apart and quibble with their methodology but I see no need to because their findings are exactly what I feared yet expected would happen, based on what I see taking place in organizations almost everywhere.

-One of your recent blogs here in Analytics in HR talked about the benefits of simplicity.
-The gist was that oftentimes there are quite meaningful insights that can be gained from simple analyses that can be done in a spreadsheet without fancy software, complicated databases or an advanced degree in statistics.
+Oftentimes, there are quite meaningful insights that can be gained from simple analyses that can be done in a spreadsheet without fancy software, complicated databases or an advanced degree in statistics.

-The message wasn’t quite as direct as “keep it simple stupid” but it could have been.
 The problem is that it’s easy for people to fall in love with fancy statistical routines, largescale data bases (even calling them “data lakes” which sounds even more impressive), and whiz bang techniques like social network analysis and data visualization.

 “There often is an inverse correlation between fancy statistics and business insights.”